Environmental pressures from Swedish consumption: A hybrid multi-regional input-output approach

 The environmental pressures from Swedish consumption decreased over this period for all indicators except materials consumption.
 This suggests an absolute decoupling between environmental pressure due to consumption and economic growth, which rose over the period.
 It is, however, too early to determine whether this is a genuine trend or a temporary stabilization.

-Go to the article.
-It is open access until 21 June 2019.
 The article is part of the PRINCE special section of the Journal of Cleaner Production.